KosyanMedia/burlesque/README.md

 ## Subscribe

-Tries to fetch a message from one of the queues given.
-If there is a message at least in one of these queues, the message will be removed from the queue and returned as response body.
-The name of the queue from which the message was taken from will be provided inside a `Queue` response header.
+This endpoint is used to try and fetch a message from one of the queues given.
+If at least one of these queues contains a message, this message will be removed from the queue and returned as a response body.
+The name of the queue where this message was taken from will be provided as a `Queue` response header.

 Subscription is always done via `GET` method.
 To fetch a message from a queue use the name of the queue as the `queues` argument value.
-Multiple queue names could be passed separated with the comma character `,`.
+Multiple queue names could be passed separated with the comma character.

 #### Example
 ```bash